By Emily Murphy

 Fusarium wilt and verticillium wilt are both fungi that access plants through soil moisture.
 While different fungi, they have similar affects.
-If you see yellowing leaves, leaves that develop large brown splotches on or near leaf tips, and discolored stems, it’s most likely due to fusarium or verticillium wilt.
-If you find your tomato plants are suffering with these symptoms, it’s best to pull them and avoid planting tomatoes again in the same soil.
-Don’t throw infected plants into your compost (put them in the trash to avoid further contamination) and be sure garden tools are clean before your next planting.
+If you see yellowing leaves, leaves that develop large brown splotches, and discolored stems, it’s most likely due to fusarium or verticillium wilt.
+If your tomato plants are suffering with these symptoms, it’s best to pull them and avoid planting tomatoes again in the same soil.
+Don’t throw infected plants into your compost, rather put them in the trash to avoid further contamination.
+Be sure garden tools are clean before your next planting.
 Fusarium and verticillium wilt can be controlled much like leaf-spot.
-Grow disease resistant varieties, make sure soil has excellent drainage, encourage air circulation, weed when needed, and water at soil level or in mornings whenever possible.
+Grow disease resistant varieties, make sure soil has excellent drainage, encourage air circulation, weed when needed, and water at soil level and in mornings whenever possible.

 OTHER COMMON PROBLEMS

-Blossom end rot is generally a sign that soil has a calcium deficiency or the soil pH is off and plants can’t access available calcium.
-You can test soil for pH, but I always start by adding an organic source of calcium such as lime, kelp, or ground egg or oyster shells.
+Blossom end rot is generally a sign that soil has a calcium deficiency or the pH is off and, therefore, plants can’t access available calcium.
+You can test soil for pH, but start by adding an organic source of calcium such as lime, kelp, or ground egg or oyster shells.

 Cracked or split fruit is typically due to extreme fluctuations in watering and temperatures.
 It can be difficult and often impossible to control outdoor temperatures and water that comes as rain.
 However, mulching soil and watering consistently is your best bet for preventing tomatoes from splitting or cracking.